zetaroid/zetaroid.github.io/_pages/gaming/top_games.md

 					<h3>#10.5 - Portal 2</h3>
 					<p>PC, Xbox, Playstation</p>
 				</header>
-				<p>(Am I cheating by adding a 10.5?)
+				<p>(Who says 10's the limit?)
 Portal 2 took the stellar concept from 2007's Portal and ran with it resulting in a quirky story full of incredibly thought provoking puzzles.
 As the title hints at, in this game you use a Portal gun to solve puzzles in a testing facility under the guidance of crazy robots.
 The game's dark humor is truly what earned it its fame.
 Where is Portal 3 though?</p>
 			</div>
 		</div>
 	</section>